Azure AD Authentication for FireHydrant Status Pages

 4. Set a name for your app (we recommend Internal Status Page) and select Integrate any other application you don’t find in the gallery (Non-gallery) and click Create.

-Azure AD create SAML App
+Azure AD gallery

 2. SAML Configuration